 Mistake 4, blindly accepting the result

-The cost: Claude can make subtle mistakes, a flipped condition, an unhandled edge case, a security issue.
-If you don't test, those bugs land in production.
+What happens: Claude can make subtle mistakes: a flipped condition, an unhandled edge case, a security issue.
+Without a test, those bugs land in production.

 At a minimum, verify: